Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Discussion

 \section{Discussion}

 Researchers continually seek to improve the causal understanding of the impact of local development projects on individuals' health and living conditions \citep{imbens2015causal}.
-In the case of World Bank and Chinese, there is a lack of localized tabular data on the geographical and historical maps that officials used to strategically decide on where to allocate their projects across Africa in the past two decades \citep{bedi2007more}.
-Our study relies on a novel EO-ML method that proxies these maps with the help of satellite image \cite{Jerzak2023a,Jerzak2023}.
-Another innovation of our study is that we use a novel subnational data on health and living conditions recently produced by computer scientist \cite{Pettersson2023}.
-Combining these two innovations, this study analyzes the effect of locally targeted World Bank and Chinese development projects.
-The study encompasses a sector-specific analysis, yielding findings that are roughly comparable to those of the subnational studies.
+In the case of the World Bank and China, there is a lack of localized tabular data on the geographical and historical maps that officials used to strategically decide on where to allocate their projects across Africa in the past two decades \citep{bedi2007more}.
+Our study applies and extends a recently proposed EO–ML method that proxies these maps with the help of satellite images \cite{Jerzak2023a,Jerzak2023}.
+The contribution here is less about inventing a new estimator and more about demonstrating, in a large‑scale applied setting, how image‑based confounder adjustment changes estimated impacts and what it reveals about assignment mechanisms.
+Another innovation here is that we use a novel subnational dataset on health and living conditions recently produced by \cite{Pettersson2023}.
+Combining these two advances, this study analyzes the effect of locally targeted World Bank and Chinese development projects.
+The study includes a sector-specific analysis, yielding findings roughly comparable to those of the subnational studies.
 Our use of nearly 10,000 neighborhoods as potential treated and control observations for each funder and sector analysis enables individual-sector-level analysis, making visible significant sector heterogeneity.
-These data and methodological innovations advance the aid effectiveness debate by addressing some of the challenges facing subnational development studies.
-Next, we discuss potential implication of our results and methodology.
+Our findings are also robust to dropping lagged nightlights from the covariate set and to substituting alternative proxies for baseline economic conditions, alleviating concerns about mechanically re‑using nightlights in both outcome construction and confounder adjustment.
+These results advance the aid effectiveness debate by addressing some of the challenges facing subnational development studies.
+Next, we discuss potential implications.